tmsteph/new-3dvr/README.md

 4. Start customizing the layout, styles, and behavior for your next 3dvr project.

+## Termux users (Android)

+If you're unzipping the starter on Android via Termux, see [`docs/termux-setup.md`](docs/termux-setup.md) for storage permissions, unzipping commands, serving locally, and uploading to GitHub via the web UI or CLI.

 ---

 Feel free to rename this repo, add frameworks (React/Vue/Laravel/etc.), or keep it lightweight and vanilla.